Mugger crocodile

 The mugger crocodile (Crocodylus palustris) is a medium-sized broad-snouted crocodile, also known as mugger and marsh crocodile.
 It is native to freshwater habitats from south-eastern Iran to the Indian subcontinent, where it inhabits marshes, lakes, rivers and artificial ponds.
 It rarely reaches a body length of 5 m and is a powerful swimmer, but also walks on land in search of suitable waterbodies during the hot season.
 Both young and adult mugger crocodiles dig burrows to which they retreat when the ambient temperature drops below 5 C or exceeds 38 C. Females dig holes in the sand as nesting sites and lay up to 46 eggs during the dry season.
 The sex of hatchlings depends on temperature during incubation.
 Both parents protect the young for up to one year.
 They feed on insects, and adults prey on fish, reptiles, birds and mammals.

 The mugger crocodile evolved at least and has been a symbol for the fructifying and destructive powers of the rivers since the Vedic period.
 It was first scientifically described in 1831 and is protected by law in Iran, India and Sri Lanka.
 Since 1982, it has been listed as Vulnerable on the IUCN Red List.
 Outside protected areas, it is threatened by conversion of natural habitats, gets entangled in fishing nets and is killed in human–wildlife conflict situations and in traffic accidents.

-Taxonomy and evolution
+Taxonomy

-Crocodilus palustris was the scientific name proposed by René Lesson in 1831 who described the type specimen from the Gangetic plains.
+Crocodilus palustris was the scientific name proposed by René Lesson in 1831 who scientifically described the type specimen from the Gangetic plains.
 In subsequent years, several naturalists and curators of natural history museums described zoological specimens and proposed different names, including: